Tanq16/blog_site/_posts/2023-06-25-cloudfoxable.md

 This can be generated into a payload and sent to the SQS queue, which in turn will send the base64 encoded version of the OS environment variables to the OAST server.
 These variables show the AWS environment variables related to `swanson`'s session in the Lambda execution logs, which can be used to read the SSM parameter `/cloudfoxable/flag/lambda-sqs` which gives the flag.

-This solves the challenge with the caveat that the `consumer` function code needed to be modified to allow for execution of payloads.
+This solves the challenge with the caveat that the `consumer` function code needed to be modified to allow for the execution of payloads.